 There are many alternatives to Carvana that provide a similar service.
 Carvana only connects you with the car in their virtual dealership, so it’s important to also consider the competitors below.

 - Used Car Search Engines like CarsDirect (read our review), Rydeshopper, Edmunds, and AutoTempest.
 Many local and franchise dealers publish their used car listings on these websites.

 - Swapalease.
 Swapalease is an online marketplace for buying and selling cars under lease.
-Read my review of Swapalease to see how this works.
+Read our review of Swapalease to see how this works.